mariaciceri/first_project/README.md

 ### Get Help Popup Window

-+ Get Help navigation tag is clicked, the content that was hidden shows up, as a popup window, darkening the whole page behind.
++ When _Get Help_ navigation tag is clicked, the content that was hidden shows up, as a popup window, darkening the whole page behind.
 + The user has to provide full name, email and fill up the text area to be able to submit the form.
 + A feedback message then is triggered, letting the user know that the message was received.
 + A closing buttom is placed in the top-right corner of both popups.